 When you do make it to the complex entrance, you’ll need to first go to the ticket office and get a ticket to enter the site.
-If you’d like to go into the Great Pyramid, you’ll need to purchase an extra ticket for that at the same ticket office outside of the entrance.
+If you’d like to go into the Great Pyramid, you’ll need to purchase an extra ticket for that at the same ticket office outside of the main entrance.
 Pyramid interior tickets are sold in limited numbers each day, so peak days during peak periods could see these extra tickets sold out during the morning.
 But don’t worry, just being in the complex and seeing everything from the exterior is incredible enough and more than worth the journey.

-Some, including myself, even question whether it’s worth it to spend the extra time and money going into one of the larger pyramids, given that there’s nothing left in there at all (no wall art, no mummies, no treasures, nothing except an empty sarcophagus).
+Some, including myself, even question whether it’s worth it to spend the extra time and money going into one of the pyramids, given that there’s nothing left in there at all – no wall art, no mummies, no treasures, nothing except an empty sarcophagus.
 But even still, there is a sort of coolness factor in being inside of a pyramid, so some may find it well worth it for the experience.

-Here’s their M.O.: they catch you as you’ve just entered, had your ticket torn, and passed through security and ask you for your ticket again.
+Here’s their scam: they catch you as you’ve just entered, after you’ve had your ticket torn and passed through security, and they ask you for your ticket again.
 If you’re an unsuspecting tourist, you may pull it back out of your pocket and give it to them.
-Then, they’ll hold onto it as they walk with you a ways up and try to sell you on all kinds of “extra” services, like guiding, camel and horse rides, souvenirs, etc. They use all kinds of lines on tourists without regard for that concept of “the truth” and many unprepared tourists fall for this trap and end up wasting tons of time and money with these schiesters.
+Then, they’ll hold onto it as they walk with you a ways up and try to sell you on all kinds of “extra” services, like guiding, camel or horse rides, souvenirs, etc. They use all kinds of lines on tourists without regard for that time-honored concept of “the truth,” and many unprepared tourists fall for this trap and end up wasting tons of time and money with these schiesters.

-Some of them may technically work there, but not as ticket checkers but as site guides.
-However, you should definitely avoid hiring the company of any of these guys as guides because the ones who pounce on and deceive tourists with the “show me your ticket” scam are the very bad ones.
+Some of them may technically work there, not as ticket checkers but as site guides.
+However, you should definitely avoid hiring any of these guys as guides because the ones who pounce on and deceive tourists with the “show me your ticket” scam are the very bad ones.
 If you want a guide to walk you around the site, arrange for one in advance with a travel company or your hotel concierge, or accept the services of one that approaches you on site but who identifies himself as a guide and not using the “show me your ticket” scam.

-They’ll lead you and your new camel friend around the base of the Pyramids and probably out a short ways into the edge of the desert, from whence you’ll be able to take some great panoramic photos of the Pyramids, you in front of the Pyramids, and you on a camel in front of the Pyramids.
+They’ll lead you and your new camel friend around the base of the Pyramids and probably out a short ways into the edge of the desert from whence you’ll be able to take some great panoramic photos of the Pyramids, you in front of the Pyramids, and you on a camel in front of the Pyramids.
 Again, just make sure you’re clear on how much you’ll pay before you embark.
 If you don’t, they’ll always pretend that whatever you overpay them in the end is far, far below what they expect.
 Egypt is schiesterland, so make sure you’re prepared and in the right frame of mind for dealing with it at these major tourist sites and you’ll have a much better experience.

 Take some time to roam around the complex on your own too.
 It’s amazing to just have some alone time with these monuments and take in their awesomeness from a number of spots and perspectives.
-Take plenty of photos, but (yet again) watch out for any of the locals there who offer to take photos for you or with you.
+Take plenty of photos, but again watch out for any of the locals there who offer to take photos for you or with you.
 They’re just looking for money and will likely demand some to give you your camera back.